Choeung Ek

-Choeung Ek (ជើងឯក, Cheung Êk /km/) is a former orchard in Dangkao, Phnom Penh, capital of Cambodia, that was used as a Killing Field between 1975 and 1979 by the Khmer Rouge in perpetrating the Cambodian genocide.
-Situated about 17 km south of the city centre, it was attached to the Tuol Sleng detention centre.
+Choeung Ek (ជើងឯក, Cheung Êk /km/) is a site in Dangkao on the outskirts of Phnom Penh, capital of Cambodia, that was used as a Killing Field between 1977 and 1979 by the Khmer Rouge to perpetrate the Cambodian genocide.

+A former orchard situated about 17 kilometres (11 mi) south of the city centre, it was attached to the Tuol Sleng detention centre.
 The bodies of 8,895 victims were exhumed from the site after the fall of the Rouge, who would have been executed there—typically with pickaxes to conserve bullets—before being buried in mass graves.
 It is the best-known of the approximately 300 Killing Fields, where the Khmer Rouge regime collectively executed over one million people as part of their Cambodian genocide between 1975 and 1979.

+Background

+Between 1975 and 1979, Cambodia was ruled by the Khmer Rouge headed by Pol Pot.
+The Khmer Rouge sought to transform Cambodia into an agrarian socialist society, and one of their first acts were the emptying of Cambodia's cities where two million people became labourers on farms.
+Khmer Rouge soldiers targeted members of ethnic minorities, political opponents, and the educated among others as part of the Cambodian Genocide.
+As a result of poor conditions, starvation, disease and violence, around one quarter of Cambodia's population of 8 million died.